 The building had to meet the high specifications required for a building built in a marine environment as well as within a Conservation Area.

 The practice also designed and oversaw a decanting operation, to provide for the temporary operation of the facility whilst the new building was constructed.

-Standing at the entrance we designed two new obelisks, one inscribed with the names of all seawater fish found in British waters, the other with all freshwater species.
+Standing at the entrance to the building we designed two new obelisks, one inscribed with the names of all seawater fish found in British waters, the other with all freshwater species.